Cubs vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in four of their past 10 games and have gone 1-3 in those contests.
+- The Cubs have played as the favorite in five of their past 10 games and won one of those contests.

-- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over four times.
+- When it comes to hitting the over, the Cubs and their opponents are 3-6-1 in their last 10 games with a total.

 Cubs Betting Records & Stats

-- The Cubs have been the moneyline favorite 14 total times this season.
-They've gone 8-6 in those games.
+- The Cubs have been favored on the moneyline 15 total times this season.
+They've finished 8-7 in those games.

-- Based on this contest's moneyline, the Cubs' implied win probability is 59.2%.
+- Chicago has not yet played a game with moneyline odds of -200 or shorter.

+- The implied moneyline probablility for this matchup gives the Cubs a 66.7% chance to win.

-- Chicago has had an over/under set by oddsmakers 28 times, and have combined with opponents to go over the total in 13 of those games (13-14-1).
+- Chicago has played in 29 games with over/under set, and have combined with opponents to go over the total 13 times (13-15-1).

-- The Cubs have not had a run line set for a matchup this season.
+- The Cubs have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.